Ummah Party: February 2022 crackdown

-In 10 February 2022 at 9:15 AM, an Ummah Party cadre of the Bengkulu province branch was arrested by Densus 88 for allegations of terrorism.
+On 10 February 2022 at 9:15 AM, an Ummah Party cadre of the Bengkulu province branch was arrested by Densus 88 for allegations of terrorism.
 It was found that he had declared allegiance to Jemaah Islamiyah (JI) since 1999 and was a direct disciple of Abu Bakar Ba'asyir and Abdullah Sungkar in 1993.
 Spokesman for Ummah Party, Mustofa Nahrawardaya proposed the government to evaluate the working procedures of Densus 88 in order to not become a terror among the public.
 Ummah Party also gave legal assistance to its arrested member and stated that the party will never deactivate his membership status.
 The captured member was member of the Bengkulu branch of the Indonesian Ulema Council.
 He was captured along with another member of the council.
 The capture further added the list of uncovered JI agents which spread to legal political party and state-sponsored religious agency.
 While the party defended its arrested member, the arrest was praised by the National Mandate Party, Nasdem, and the Indonesian Solidarity Party.
 The unusual move of the Ummah Party also attracted attention of social activist Islah Bahrawi.
 He further accused that the Ummah Party is a terror organization disguised as a political party or a front organization housing terrorist activity, citing a JI issued work, stating that to succeed their "long-term struggle strategy" they must implant their agents and cadres to sit in strategic positions in government, political and religious organizations, and businesses in hope facilitating the establishment of Islamic state in Indonesia.